Updated: Sep 26, 2022

 As an aside, one might point out that while ancestral foods like meat seem to increase the risk of many diseases, while other ancestral foods like fruit seem to decrease the risk of many diseases.
 So what gives?
 My arguments apply equally to fruit, and adaptations of fruit are also likely to be antagonistically pleiotropic.
 However, it is likely the case that the antagonistically pleiotropic pathways that are influenced by foods like fruit are less impactful than those influenced by foods like meat.

 Diet is about substitutions.
 Replacing meat with fruit lowers risk, but that doesn't mean that fruit is without long-term harms or risks as well.
 Bearing this in mind, I posit that if we truly want to maximize the thriving potential of food, we must engineer our own food.
 Assuming that no diet of natural foods will actually lower risk to zero, if we wanted to improve the health value of food even more, how would we accomplish this without artificially manipulating those foods?
+In fact, we have evidence that the health value of natural foods can be improved, with examples like Golden rice.

 Lastly, it has also been suggested by some Paleo diet advocates that certain hunter-gatherer migrant studies provide us with a justification for why hunter-gatherer diets are appropriate for modern humans.
 This is due to the fact that these studies demonstrate that when certain hunter-gatherer populations transition from their traditional diets to more Westernized diets, they experience increases in chronic disease risk .
 However, this is ultimately irrelevant to my point.